Promethys/revive/README.md

 - View, restore, and permanently delete soft-deleted records from a dedicated Filament page
 - Register multiple models as "Recyclable" with a simple trait
 - Filter items by model type or search through deleted records
-- Customize the plugin’s appearance and behavior with ease
+- Customize the plugin's appearance and behavior with ease
 - User and multi-tenancy support (**⌛ in development, available in v2**)
 - Filament V4 support (**⌛ in development, available in v2**)